osrf/cloudsim-sim/README.md

 * A json web token delivery

 ### How do I get set up? ###

-jsgrant is a  local npm module and it needs to be linked

-`cd jsgrant
-npm link`

-The last command may require sudo on some machines

-`cd ..
-npm link jsgrant
 `
 * npm install
 * gulp
 * Dependencies: nodejs 4 and above, gulp (sudo npm install gulp -g)